nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

 # NYC Taxi Data Analytics with Databricks

-A comprehensive data engineering solution for processing, analyzing, and visualizing New York City taxi trip data using Databricks, Delta Lake, and Azure Data Services.
-This project is inspired by [Azure-Databricks-NYC-Taxi-Workshop](https://github.com/microsoft/Azure-Databricks-NYC-Taxi-Workshop).
+A multi-cloud data engineering solution for processing and analyzing NYC Taxi data (1.4B+ records) using Databricks.
+This project extends the [Azure-Databricks-NYC-Taxi-Workshop](https://github.com/microsoft/Azure-Databricks-NYC-Taxi-Workshop) with significant performance improvements by replacing Spark transformations with SQL Cloud Datawarehouse, expanded data range (2009-2017), and query optimizations using BROADCAST hints.

-This project provides an end-to-end solution for processing and analyzing NYC Taxi trip data (Yellow and Green taxis).
-It demonstrates a modern data engineering approach using Databricks for data processing, Delta Lake for reliable data storage, and Azure Data Services for cloud infrastructure.

-Key features:
-- Data ingestion from CSV source with varying schemas
-- Schema homogenization and data transformation
-- Delta Lake format with partitioning
+Implemented on both Azure and Google Cloud Platform (GCP), this project demonstrates cloud-agnostic data engineering patterns while leveraging each platform's native services for storage, data warehousing, and secret management.

 ## Modifications from Original Workshop

 This repository includes several tweaks and enhancements compared to the original Azure-Databricks-NYC-Taxi-Workshop:

-### 🚀 Replaced Transformation by Spark with SQL Cloud Datawarehouse
+### 🚀 Replaced Transformation by Spark with Cloud SQL Data Warehouse

-Switched from Spark to Databricks SQL Cloud Datawarehouse for transformations due to significant performance improvements over the original workshop's slower Spark-based approach
+Switched from Spark to Databricks Cloud SQL Data Warehouse for transformations due to significant performance improvements over the original workshop's slower Spark-based approach

 ### 📊 Expanded Data Range for Better Benchmarking